 We use the humorously titled ‘Who Gives a Crap’ 100% recycled and bamboo loo roll which features absolutely no plastic wrapping at all.
-Compared to other recycled loos rolls, this really is soft and thick and white!
-Without inks, dyes or scents and with 50% of their profits going help build loos in 3rd world countries – we just had to make the switch.
+Unlike other recycled loos rolls, this really is soft, thick and white, without inks, dyes or scents.
+50% of their profits go to help build loos in 3rd world countries.

-We also buy locally where we can and work with other local businesses to ensure our carbon footprint is low – often opting for the clean products, that are cruelty free too.
+We also buy locally where we can and work with other local businesses to ensure our carbon footprint is low – often opting for the clean products that are cruelty free.

-We have some chickens free ranging behind the main farmhouse.
+We have some free range chickens behind the main farmhouse.
 They are all fenced in and safe should you be bringing your dog, although please do be mindful that they are there and remember to keep your dogs on a lead where necessary – thank you.

 If you would like to experience collecting the eggs – then please do let us know, we would love to do this with you.